chadev/Chadev_ircbot/README.md

 ## Configuring

 The bot is configured purely by system evironmental variables.
-To work with the Google Calendar API, this also requires Oauth2 credentuals from Google.
+Various services that the bot works with requires API keys or other Oauth2 credentials, see the documentaiton for the service in question on how to get these.

 ### Required environtment variables